 Our dual recognition is a reflection of the continued strength and growth of PCB Litigation.

-In The Legal 500, we maintained our top tier ranking for civil fraud – being described as “a niche firm which has built up an outstanding reputation in the civil fraud field”, “punching well above its weight” and providing “pragmatic, current and appropriate advice on all fronts” – with Steven Philippsohn and Anthony Riem again recognised as leading individuals.
+In The Legal 500, we maintained our top tier ranking for civil fraud – being described as “a niche firm which has built up an outstanding reputation in the civil fraud field”, “punching well above its weight” and providing “pragmatic, current and appropriate advice on all fronts” – with Anthony Riem again recognised as a leading individual.
 PCB Litigation also continues to be ranked highly for both commercial and banking litigation, having “expanded its disputes scope beyond the civil fraud arena to include complex commercial litigation work”, with an array of accolades going to our partners.
-“Highly rated” Steven Philippsohn is a “name to note”, whilst Anthony Riem “gives sensible and measured advice” and is “a shrewd tactician and a great fighter”.
+Anthony Riem “gives sensible and measured advice” and is “a shrewd tactician and a great fighter”.
 “Wise and sharp” and “encyclopedic” Trevor Mascarenhas has “strong business acumen and gives appropriate advice”, Nick Ractliff “is well regarded for shareholder and joint venture disputes, unfair prejudice matters, and breach of fiduciary duty claims” and Jon Felce is also recommended as a key contact.

 Who’s Who Asset Recovery 2017 has described PCB Litigation as a “specialist fraud boutique” and a “standout firm in the London market”.
-Steven Philippsohn, Anthony Riem and Trevor Mascarenhas are all named in the list of 8 leading solicitors in the UK in asset recovery, with Steven and Anthony occupying the first 2 places.
+Anthony Riem and Trevor Mascarenhas are both named in the list of 8 leading solicitors in the UK in asset recovery.

 recovery and emerges as one of the top names in London.”